Director of Family Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha doesn't shy away from standardized assessments.
-We lean into them.
-If you're seeking a school that minimizes rigor or lowers expectations, this isn't the fit.
-But if you're committed to setting high benchmarks—and supporting every student in meeting them—begin here.
+Alpha does not shy away from standardized assessment.
+We embrace it.
+If you seek a school that minimizes rigor or lowers expectations, do not apply.
+If you believe in maintaining high standards—and supporting every student in meeting them—begin here.

 👉 Watch MacKenzie explain (3 min)